 - Enrollment form/online enrollment

 - Enrollment Verification Form

 - Copy of birth certificate

 - Pertinent court orders pertaining to guardianship (ORC 3313.672), if applicable

-- Proof of residency, as listed in ORC 3314.11(E) annually -
+- Proof of residency, as listed in ORC 3314.11(E) annually https://v2.k12.com/content/dam/mps-refresh/ohva/files/23-24 POR Guidelines.pdf

-https://www.k12.com/content/dam/mps-refresh/ohva/resources/ files/OHVA_20 21 POR Guidelines.pdf

 - Release of school records form

 - Family income form (preferred) annually

 - Achievement tests or other standardized test scores

 - Previous school's report card

 - Transcript from previous school (for high school students)

 - Custodial paperwork, if applicable

 - Special Education documentation (ETR, IEP, 504) if applicable

 - Emergency medical authorization form

 Students and legal guardians(s) must physically reside in the state of Ohio to be eligible for enrollment.
+OHVA reserves the right to reject Proof of Residency documentation that does not comply with OHVA policy, to request clarification if the documentation is unclear, and to request updated documentation if the School has reason to suspect the student does not live in Ohio.
 Parents must also review and agree to the Parent Compact during the enrollment/registration process.
 Students enrolling in kindergarten must be five (5) years old on or before September 30th of the school year in which they are enrolling.
 To be accepted for enrollment in Ohio Virtual Academy a student must also be willing to complete ALL Ohio graduation requirements by their 22nd birthday.
 Any students who turn twenty-two (22) years old prior to the first day of school of the school year in which they are applying are not eligible for enrollment (Ohio Revised Code 3321.01).